The Thrill of Whitewater

 We were in the middle of the current when I saw we were approaching a bridge, as well as a pillow of water that could only mean a big rock, right in our path.

 "Paddle right!"
 I yelled.
-We cleared the rock easily, but the Glenn Highway bridge abutment was directly in front of us, approaching fast (pictured above).
+We cleared the rock easily, but the Glenn Highway bridge abutment was directly in front of us, approaching fast (see photo).

 Our attempt to change directions put us sideways to the current, the most dangerous way to hit an obstruction.
 It was too late to do anything but hold on.